-tonnes of CO2 equivalent.
-This represents a decrease of 25% compared to our 2019 base year and a 4% increase compared to 2022.18 This increase is due to the expansion of our energy storage segment, which consumes electricity and represented 27% of our total Scope 2 emissions in 2023.
+This represents a decrease of 25% compared to our 2019 base year and a 4% increase compared to 2022.18 segment, which consumes electricity and represented 27% of our total Scope 2 emissions in 2023.
 We expect this segment to grow in the following years due to the planned expansion of our energy storage activities.